New Development Bank: Membership

 The Agreement on the New Development Bank entered into force in July 2015, with the official declaration of all five states that have signed it.
 The five founding members of the Bank include Brazil, Russia, India, China and South Africa.

 The NDB's Articles of Agreement specify that all members of the United Nations could be members of the bank, however the share of the original BRICS group can never be less than 55% of total voting power.
 The current voting power of the original five members is more than 90%.

 In 2016, some experts considered that expanding the NDB's membership to be crucial to its long-term development by helping boost the bank's business growth.

 According to the Bank's General Strategy: 2017–2021, the NDB plans to expand membership gradually so as not to overly strain its operational and decision-making capacity.

 In September 2021, Bangladesh, the United Arab Emirates and Uruguay joined the NDB.

 In December 2021, the NDB admitted Egypt as a new member.
 Algeria formally presented a request to join after the Algerian president visit to China in 2023, and was admitted as a member in 2024.
 Algeria officially has been given membership status of the BRICS New Development Bank (NDB) in September 2024.

-Potential or prospective members include Honduras and Zimbabwe.
+Potential or prospective members include Honduras and Serbia.